-Gavdos is the southernmost part of Europe, 32 nautical miles away from Paleochora, 22 from Sfakia and 170 in Tobruk, Libya.
+Gavdos is the southernmost part of Europe, located 32 nautical miles away from Paleochora, 22 from Chora Sfakion and 170 fromTobruk, Libya.
 It is a small island, just 30 km squares with triangular shape, with a maximum length of 10 km and width 5km.

 In the 1930s the island was used as a place of exile of communists; more than 250 people were exiled including leading figures of the Greek movement, such as Markos Vafiadis.
-During World War II, allied forces evacuated some forces to Gavdos following the German victory in the battle of Crete.
+During World War II, allied forces evacuated some forces to Gavdos following the German victory in the Battle of Crete.
 Later on, the general phase of urbanization that started in other parts of Greece in the 1960s, took place in the 1950s on Gavdos.
 During that period the islanders exchanged their land on Gavdos with ex-Turkish land on Crete, which had now become exchangeable via the state.
 Upon settling in Crete they created a community known as Gavdiotika, which is part of the town of Paleochora.

-After many years of isolation, in 1996 the island came to media prominence.
+After many years of isolation, in 1996 the island came to foreground through the media.
 In a NATO exercise Gavdos was the focal point of a confrontation between Greece and Turkey.
 Following that, prime minister Simitis, visited Gavdos and announced a five-year, €1.5 million plan for Gavdos' development.
 In 2001, Costis Stephanopoulos, the Greek President, inaugurated a telemedicine centre on Gavdos, an island which has never had a doctor.
-This exercise, however, was marred as the island's infrastructure could not provide the necessary power required by the centre.
-For the purposes of the inauguration, generators were brought in, which were then removed.
-However, according to a 2008 BBC News report the island now features stable electrical power, and young medical graduates can serve for six months on Gavdos in lieu of compulsory military service.
-But visitors to Gavdos in June 2008 found that the power station was not functioning and that businesses were relying on gas generators operated for a few hours a night; locals stated that the power station worked initially, but no longer serves the entire island reliably.
+This project, however, failed as the island's infrastructure could not provide the necessary power required by the centre.
+In 2002, the island was in the news again, due to the arrest of the leader of the extremist group November 17.
+The leader, Dimitris Koufontinas, had been living openly for several years on Gavdos as a beekeeper.

-Trademark of Gavdos is the old lighthouse that was once towered over the rugged southwest coastline, called Aspes, with almost vertical cliffs for about ten kilometers.
+Trademark of Gavdos is the old lighthouse at Ambelos that was once towered over the rugged southwest coastline, called Aspes, with almost vertical cliffs for about ten kilometers.
 Constructed in 1880 at an altitude of 368m, it was visible from a distance of 40 miles, the longest distance in the world then.
 It was bombed by the Germans in May 1942 and was almost completely destroyed.
 Today the lighthouse is, reconstructed, dominating again in the same place a few hundred meters before reaching Ambelos.

 Since rain is rare in Gavdos, there is little water available here.
 This is despite the futile efforts of the government for pumping water from wells.
 During dry years, there is no water even for shower.
 The problem of power, as mentioned earlier, is very important and demand is fulfilled by generators.

+The lighthouse tower serves as a cafe during the summer season; the complex also contains a museum on the history of the original lighthouse with several rooms of photos and antique equipment.
+Gavdos is home to the radio station Gavdos FM 88.8.
 In Kastri you will find the only post office on the island.
 You can also find phone and a small clinic in Kastri (+30 28230 42195).
 There is a police station with a single policeman on the island (+30 28230 41109).

 Proposed hiking trails